RavulaGani/HCL-HMS/README.md

 # Hospital Management System
-## Welcome to the Saru Hospital Management System! 🏥

 This project is a comprehensive solution for managing hospital operations efficiently.
 The name "Saru Hospital" is inspired by my personal pet name, adding a touch of individuality to the project.